ecjante/Sunshine-Kotlin/README.md

 Sunshine Application Project

-From Udacity Course: Developing Android Apps
+From Udacity Course: Developing Android Apps by Google

 Changes and updates/improvements: